Lines now open

 Businesses across the UK are taking more responsibility when it comes to addressing mental health in the workplace, but there is always room for improvement.
 By implementing tried and trusted processes that create a comfortable environment for staff, they will get the support they need.

 If you believe that your business would benefit from online courses that specialise in mental health in the workplace, then learndirect can help.
 Get in touch with one of our Course Executives today by calling 01202 006 464 and we will discuss the solutions available to you.
-Alternatively, you can contact us online with your enquiry.
+You can also contact us online with your enquiry or download our FREE mental health faculty brochure by clicking below.

 Sign up to our Newsletter